KungPhoo/ba67-basic/readme.md

 (-1.3e-5) or as floating point input (1.23).
 The decimal separator is the period symbol, regardless of the computer's locale settings.

+Internally, BA67 uses 64 bit double values.
+But for comparing equality like `IF A=B`, if the difference between the numbers is smaller than 2.32830644e-10 they are considered equal.
+That's the smallest floating Commodore BASIC can distinguish.

 Integers can be given up to 64 bits.
 A prefixed `$` is interpreted as a hex number. `a = $7ffffff`.